MatejSloboda/Dijkstra_map_for_Godot/README.md

 It will compile the rust executable and put it into "res://target/release/" directory (first time around, it may take several minutes, because it has to automatically download and compile all the dependencies).

+If you are on x64 windows, the example should just work from there.
+Otherwise, you will have to update the "dijkstra_map_library.tres" file.
+(It tells godot which file to use for the library for each system.)

 ## Getting Started

 After having followed *Installing* direction, open the godot project and open and run one of the demo scenes